 The volume (eg, amount of fluid), composition, and rate of replacement differ for each.
 Formulas and estimates used to determine treatment parameters provide a starting place, but treatment requires ongoing monitoring of vital signs, clinical appearance, urine output, weight, and sometimes serum electrolyte levels.

-The American Academy of Pediatrics and the WHO both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
+The American Academy of Pediatrics and the World Health Organization (WHO) both recommend oral replacement therapy Oral Rehydration Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
 Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more for mild and moderate dehydration.
 Children with severe dehydration (eg, evidence of circulatory compromise) should receive fluids IV.
 Children who are unable or unwilling to drink or who have repetitive vomiting can receive fluid replacement orally through frequently repeated small amounts, through an IV, or through a nasogastric tube (see Solutions Solutions Oral fluid therapy is effective, safe, convenient, and inexpensive compared with IV therapy.
 Oral fluid therapy is recommended by the American Academy of Pediatrics and the World Health Organization... read more ).